 Asking for only positive reviews may be flagged in Google’s review process if they realize that you are getting only positive reviews.
 However, asking customers to leave any sort of review is a great way to increase your overall reviews.

 - Find your Google review link.
-Look on your Google My Business dashboard to find the link that you will use to direct people where to leave a review.
+Look on your Google Business Profile dashboard to find the link that you will use to direct people where to leave a review.

 - Put the link in your email signature.
 Place your Google review link directly in your email signature.
 This is one of the best ways to reach every customer that you email and encourage them to leave a review.